 Receiving tax credits

-For those who can comfortably contribute, it would go directly to supporting more families and allow the scheme to remain accessible to all.
+For those who can comfortably contribute, it will go directly to supporting more families and allow the scheme to remain accessible to all.

 Every donation is much appreciated, be it a monetary donation, an unused liner or other accessories that can be used by others.

-We also ask for a cash deposit of £40 to be paid when the pool is collected.
+We also ask for a deposit of £80 to be paid before your pool is collected.
 This will be returned to you when we receive the pool and accessories back in good clean condition.
-If providing a deposit would be an issue, please get in touch.
+If providing a deposit would be an issue, just tell us.